Serve our Clients • Serve our Community • Make a Difference

 Most of our clients are on active patrol within one week of their first call.
 Here's exactly how it happens.

-Sunset Safety Agency dispatch CAD receiving a new client inquiry
+Sunset Safety Agency 10-8 Systems CAD receiving a new client inquiry

 Same day